cueopsbot-cuelogic/cueopsbot-cuelogic.github.io/README.md

 ## CueOps integration steps

-Does your project meets all the prequisites?
-Let's get started the integration process:
+Does your project meets all the prerequisites?
+Let's get started with the integration process:

    - Integrating your project with CueOps is just a matter of hitting an API endpoint url.
 Keep your project data ready in a json structure and make an POST API call to CueOps API endpoint url (34.206.196.128:3001) with valid json data.
    - We have set basic authentication on the API endpoint.
 The authentication details would be shared with the projects.